 The aim of research into health care and nursing is to develop an understanding of the links between health, health care, society and the environment, gain new insights and present forward-looking potential solutions.
 This involves developing and testing new care models with innovative and technological solutions as well as measures for creating an integrated and person-centred health care system.
 This is how research helps to create a sustainable and high-quality health care system for everyone.

-Care and caring throughout life
+Care and caring across the lifespan

 The priorities and fields of research are chosen in such a way that the transfer between research and teaching is guaranteed.
 For example, new research results are integrated into training and further education programmes on the one hand, and research projects incorporate current concerns and challenges from the real world on the other.